-The verification testing will be performed in accordance with the written test procedure provided in STEP 5 and any site-specific requirements identified by the utility in STEP 6.
-The final testing will be conducted at a mutually agreeable time, and the utility shall be given the opportunity to witness the tests.
-Single-phase inverter-based systems rated 15 kW or less will be allowed to interconnect to the utility system prior to the verification test for a period not to exceed two hours, for the sole purpose of assuring proper operation of the installed equipment.
+The verification testing will be performed in accordance with the written test procedure provided in Step 5 and any site-specific requirements identified by the utility in Step 6.
+The final testing will be conducted within ten (10) business days of complete installation at a mutually agreeable time, and the utility shall be given the opportunity to witness the tests.
+If the utility opts not to witness the test, the applicant will send the utility within five (5) days of the test a written notification, certifying that the system has been installed and tested in compliance with the SIR, the utility-accepted design, and the equipment manufacturer's instructions.